Multi-Color Corporation Announces Launch of Senior Secured Notes Offering

 Forward-Looking Statements

-This press release includes forward-looking statements regarding the Issuer's financing plans, including statements related to the Issuer's offering of the Notes and the intended use of net proceeds of the offering.
-Such statements are subject to certain risks and uncertainties including, without limitation, risks related to whether the Issuer will consummate the offering of the Notes on the expected terms, or at all, market and other general economic conditions and whether the Issuer and the Guarantors will be able to satisfy the conditions required to close any sale of the Notes.
-The Issuer's forward-looking statements also involve assumptions that, if they never materialize or prove correct, could cause its results to differ materially from those expressed or implied by such forward-looking statements.
+This press release includes forward-looking statements regarding the Company's financing plans, including statements related to the Company's offering of the Notes and the intended use of net proceeds of the offering.
+Such statements are subject to certain risks and uncertainties including, without limitation, risks related to whether the Company will consummate the offering of the Notes on the expected terms, or at all, market and other general economic conditions and whether the Company and the Guarantors will be able to satisfy the conditions required to close any sale of the Notes.
+The Company's forward-looking statements also involve assumptions that, if they never materialize or prove correct, could cause its results to differ materially from those expressed or implied by such forward-looking statements.

 About Multi-Color Corporation